TheDiamondOG/DiaSupermarketTogetherMenu/README.md

 # Supermarket Together Mod Menu (Project Dia)
 This is a mod menu that has some op mods, and fun to use in general.
 From destroying markets to games to save this menu has what you need to dominate (In a non gay way) in lobbies.
-Also special thanks to bxware/4bx9 for helping with finding some of these methods./
+Also special thanks to bxware/4bx9 for helping with finding some of these methods.\
 Discord Server: https://discord.gg/zSkfrUuJAV
 ## Requirements
 - Bepinex